microsoft/AirSim/docs/unreal_blocks.md

 # Setting up Blocks Unreal environment for AirSim

+Blocks environment comes with the repo and is designed to be lightweight in size.
+That means its very basic but fast.

 Here are quick steps to get our build-in Blocks environment up and running:

 1. Make sure you have [built the AirSim](build.md), have [setup your Pixhawk](prereq.md) and connected to USB port.